About Traffic Zones

 If you remove an interface from a zone, any connections that have the interface as the primary interface are deleted.
 The connections must be reestablished.
 If the interface is the current interface, the ASA moves the connections back to the primary interface.
 The zone route table is also refreshed.

-To allow traffic to enter one interface and exit another in the same zone, enable the same-security permit intra-interface command, which allows traffic to enter and exit the same interface, as well as the same-security permit inter-interface command, which allows traffic between same-security interfaces.
+To allow traffic to enter one interface and exit another in the same zone, enable Configuration > Device Setup > Interface Settings > Interfaces > Enable traffic between two or more hosts connected to the same interface, which allows traffic to enter and exit the same interface, as well as Configuration > Device Setup > Interface Settings > Interfaces > Enable traffic between two or more interfaces which are configured with same security level, which allows traffic between same-security interfaces.
 Otherwise, a flow cannot be routed between two interfaces in the same zone.

 To- and From-the-Box Traffic

 You cannot add management-only or management-access interfaces to a zone.